le-si/CivitAI_Image_grabber/README.md

 # Civit Image grabber

-It downloads all the images from a provided Username, Model ID or Model TAG from CivitAI.
+It downloads all the images and Videos from a provided Username, Model ID or Model TAG from CivitAI.
 Should the API not spit out all the data for all images then I'm sorry.
 The script can only download where data is provided.

-The images are Downloaded into a folder with the name of the user, ModelID or the TAG <br /> Second Level is the Model Name with which the image was generated.
+The files are downloaded into a folder with the name of the user, ModelID or the TAG <br /> Second Level is the Model Name with which the image was generated.
+Videos without model metadata are placed in a dedicated `videos/` subfolder.